IBM Knowledge Catalog service plans

 - Pay a discounted monthly fee for large amounts of catalog assets and compute usage.
 Import Knowledge Accelerators that contain curated glossaries with industry-specific vocabularies.

-Feature differences between Watson Knowledge Catalog plans
+Feature differences between IBM Knowledge Catalog plans

 - Indexing and storage for data, connections, models, notebooks, dashboards, and connected folder assets.

 - Metadata import from connections into a project or a catalog.

 - Profiling of textual data in relational (first 5000 rows only).

 - Categories for organizing your governance artifacts and the users who can view and manage them.